5 Large-Cap Stocks with High Dividend Payout Ratios

 Mid-America Apartment Communities focuses on ownership, management, acquisition and development quality apartment communities in the Southeast, Southwest and Mid-Atlantic regions of the United States.

 As another REIT on this list, MAA must distribute most of its earnings to enjoy the tax benefits.
-But, unlike the 112% payout ratio by Extra Space Storage that is only slightly higher than 100%, MAA’s payout ratio is significantly higher.
-The 169% payout ratio indicated that MAA currently pays out as dividend distributions 70% more that its total earnings.
-However, the current payout might just be a spike as the company’s five-year payout average is 136%, which is still high but closer to the acceptable range.
+But, unlike the 106% payout ratio by Extra Space Storage that is only slightly higher than 100%, MAA’s payout ratio is significantly higher.
+The 142.5% payout ratio indicates that MAA currently pays out as dividend distributions nearly 50% more that its total earnings.
+However, the company’s five-year payout average is 136%, which is still high but closer to the acceptable range and far more stable than the 169% payout it held just one year ago.

-However, MAA’s other metrics are favorable and indicate that investors just monitor the high dividend payout ratio for signs of long-term advancement and enjoy existing returns, which were nearly 39% over the past 12 months.
-Longer-term returns were 51% over the last three years and 86% over the last five years.
+MAA’s other metrics are favorable and indicate that investors ought to monitor the high dividend payout ratio for signs of long-term advancement and enjoy existing returns.
+Although they were only 1% in the trailing 12 months after adjusting for dividends, the company’s three and five year returns are much more favorable at 46.5% and 63.3%, respectively.

 5 Large-Cap Stocks with High Dividend Payout Ratios: #1